-Article 14: Bankruptcy, lack of decision
+Article 14: Bankruptcy, lack of power of disposal, etc.

-1. Gladiator may dissolve the agreement by giving a written statement to the other party without further notice of default at the time when the other party:
+1. Become Gladiator may dissolve the agreement without further notice of default by means of a written statement to the other party at the time the other party:

-b. apply for a (temporary) suspension of payment;
+b. applies for (provisional) suspension of payment;

-c. is affected by enforceable seizure;
+c. is affected by an attachment under execution;

 d. is placed under guardianship or administration;

-Article 15: Force Majeure
+Article 15: Force majeure

-1. In the event of force majeure of the other party or Gladiator, the latter may terminate the agreement by means of a written statement to the other party or suspend the fulfillment of its obligations towards the other party for a reasonable period of time without being obliged to pay any compensation.
+1. In case of force majeure on the part of the opposing party or Become Gladiator, the latter may dissolve the agreement by a written statement to the opposing party or suspend the fulfilment of its obligations towards the opposing party for a reasonable period of time without being obliged to pay any compensation.

-3. In the following circumstances there is force majeure at Gladiator: war, riot, mobilization, domestic and foreign civil unrest, government measures, strikes within the organization of Gladiator or threat of these circumstances, disruption of when entering into the agreement existing currency ratios, business disruptions due to fire, burglary, sabotage, power outages, internet or telephone connections or activities of cyber criminals as a result of which the website is not (fully) available, natural phenomena, (natural) disasters etc. as well as weather conditions, roadblocks accident, import and export restricting measures, etc. arising transport difficulties and delivery problems.
+3. In the following circumstances there is in any case force majeure on the part of Become Gladiator: war, riots, mobilization, domestic and foreign riots, government measures, strikes within the organization of Become Gladiator or threat of these, etc. Circumstances, disruption of the currency relations existing at the time of entering into the agreement, business interruptions due to fire, burglary, sabotage, loss of electricity, internet or telephone connections or activities of cyber criminals as a result of which the website is not (fully) available, natural phenomena, (natural) disasters, etc. as well as due to weather conditions, road blockades, accidents, import and export obstructing measures, etc. resulting in transport difficulties and delivery problems.

 Article 16: Cancellation, suspension

-5. In the event of suspension of the delivery at the request of the other party, the compensation for all deliveries made is immediately claimable and Gladiator may charge this to the other party.
-This also applies to costs already incurred or costs resulting from the suspension.
+5. In case of suspension of the delivery(s) at the request of the other party, the compensation for all deliveries made is immediately due and payable and Become Gladiator may charge this to the other party.
+This also applies to any costs already incurred or costs resulting from the suspension.

-6. Costs arising for Gladiator from resuming the delivery are for the account of the other party.
-If the execution of the agreement can't be resumed after the suspension, Gladiator may terminate the agreement by means of a written statement to the other party.
+6. Costs that result for Become Gladiator from the resumption of the delivery(s) shall be for the account of the other party.
+If the execution of the agreement cannot be resumed after the suspension, Become Gladiator may dissolve the agreement by a written statement to the other party.

-Artikel 17: Applicable law, authorized judge
+Article 17: Applicable law, competent court